 Maintaining residential stability and community integration is one of the primary goals of the REACH programs.
 The graphs on the following pages provide a summary of outcome data for community mobile crisis and prevention support services.
-Based upon reported data of the mobile crisis support outcomes for children, 84% of children were able to avoid psychiatric hospitalization with the provision of mobile crisis supports (note, an additional 2% total required medical hospitalization).
-Based upon reported data of mobile prevention supports, 97% were also able to avoid psychiatric hospitalization (note, additional less than 1%, 2 youth, were legally involved/detention center placement).
+Based upon reported data of the mobile crisis support outcomes for children, 97% of children were able to avoid psychiatric hospitalization with the provision of mobile crisis supports.
+Based upon reported data of mobile prevention supports, 98% were also able to avoid psychiatric.
 For CTH services, 92% were able to avoid hospitalization (additionally 1 youth admitted to a residential treatment facility, which accounts for 4% of outcomes).
 These data suggest that community based REACH supports are overall effective in helping families and their children through times of crisis and in maintaining stabilization post-crisis such that placement in the community can be maintained.

-The graphs on the following pages display the outcomes of both mobile crisis and mobile prevention services across each REACH program.
+The graphs that follow display the outcomes of both mobile crisis and mobile prevention services across each REACH program, as well as outcomes for the programs that operate a crisis therapeutic home.